Chapter 1 : Iceland

 “Mum, Molly said that you said my arse was fat!”

 Aforementioned sister started to bang on the door when it became obvious that Lucy’s locking charm wasn’t going to give anytime soon.
-Perhaps she’d pushed a little too
+Perhaps she’d pushed a little too hard this time.

 “Now, now, Lucille,” her mother began, clicking her tongue against the roof of her mouth.
 She eyed her youngest as though she was a speck of dirt on an otherwise impeccably clean window.
 “I won’t tolerate that language under my roof.”